leed2018/Reflection1-/README.md

+# Reflection 11
+# 5/1/18
+ today i did the prfile project i put my school picture in it and completed my bio

 # Reflection 10
 ## 4/26/18
   this week i leanred about how to use boot strap i learned what code accademy was. code accadamy helped me learn how to user boot strap better and where to use it. i also worked on